evandrosouza-developer/Tester-ps2-msx/README.md

 This updated version has Serial now running over DMA, thus freeing processor processing power, and so, let resources to implement USB.

 When there is no USB host, it works at legacy (using serial 2 as console port), but when its USB is enumerated, the console port is the first logical cdcacm port on host, and the second logical port is a serial<=>USB converter.
-It is possible to adjust serial speed, 8 or 9 data bits, parity(none/even/odd) and stop bits

 This code is common to the two adapters I made, both based in STM32 and fits to this chip.
 The flash used by this implementation fits with available amount: